 Special Ingredients Note

-- Sakura denbu – is a pink cod flake.
-It is very finely flaked cod that coloured pink.
+Sakura denbu – is a pink cod flake.
+It is very finely flaked cod that is coloured pink.
 More information on sakura denbu is in my Sushi Cake post.

-Make sushi rice perfectly by following my recipe.
-While the rice is being cooked in a rice cooker, make sushi vinegar and mixing in ingredients.
-Also, prepare for toppings.
-I chose to use renkon lotus root, snow peas, sakura denbu and tamagoyaki cut into dices instead of “kinshi tamago (thinly sliced egg crepe).
-Finally, assemble all together.
-Easy!
-No rolling skill required.
+While the rice is being cooked, make sushi vinegar and prep the other ingredients.
+I chose to use renkon lotus root, snow peas, sakura denbu and tamagoyaki (Japanese egg omelette) cut into dices.

-- Tips to serve Chirashi beautifully – Chose colorful toppings, serve sushi rice mixed with carrots, kanpyo and dried mushrooms then scatter topping ingredients evenly considering colour distribution.
+- Tips to serve Chirashi beautifully – Chose colourful toppings and scatter topping ingredients evenly considering colour distribution.

-- Use dried shiitake mushrooms soaking water to cook mixing ingredients as it is packed with Umami and gives the Chirashi depth of flavour.
+- Use the water from soaking the dried shiitake mushrooms to cook the other mixing ingredients (like carrots and the mushrooms) as it is packed with Umami and gives the Chirashi depth of flavour.

 - Keep all ingredients except sushi rice in the fridge before assembling.